Open Positions for Post-Baccalaureate Research

-Applicants may request to be considered for all five positions, or any subset.
+Applicants may request to be considered for all four positions, or any subset.
 Applicants for any of these positions should submit a cover letter outlining relevant background and interests, including potential faculty mentors (multiple mentors are possible), a current CV, and names and contact information for 3 potential referees.
 Reference letters are not needed as part of the initial application.
 Applicants should also send a writing sample.
 All application materials should be submitted electronically to the following recipients:

 Positions #1–#2 - Andrea Zukowski (zukowski at umd.edu).
 Put 'Baggett Fellowship' in the subject line.

 Position #3 - Colin Phillips (colin at umd.edu).
 Put 'Research Assistantship' in the subject line.